90-second operating demo

 Disclosure matrix.

-The executive “aha” is visible here: each participant receives a different authorized slice of the same receivable record while the evidence trail remains auditable.
+The product point is visible here: each participant receives a different authorized slice of the same receivable record while the evidence trail remains auditable.

 Role-scoped access for selected record